GoogleCloudPlatform/compute-image-import/daisy_workflows/image_import/inspection/README.md

 ## Running unit tests

 The safe and quick option is to run the prow job's container locally.
-From the root of the compute-image-tools repo:
+From the root of the compute-image-import repo:

 ```shell script
 rm -rf /tmp/artifacts && mkdir /tmp/artifacts